AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 6. Drive safely: If you take advantage of telematics or usage-based programs, you can pay for insurance based on your current driving habits, not your past ones.
 Usage-based insurance (UBI) monitors your driving behaviors, like your phone use while driving, speed, braking, acceleration, and mileage, and charges you based on how you drive.
 It’s a good option for drivers with a ticket or accident on their record, but who generally have safe habits behind the wheel.

-Travel time to work in Arkansas was an average of less than 23 minutes in 2022.If you have a short commute, or you’re part of the 9 percent of Arkansas residents who work from home, consider pay-per-mile insurance.3
+Travel time to work in Arkansas was an average of less than 23 minutes in 2024.If you have a short commute, or you’re part of the 9 percent of Arkansas residents who work from home, consider pay-per-mile insurance.3

 The Cost of Speeding Tickets in Arkansas

 If you speed less than 15 mph over the limit in Arkansas, you might receive three points on your driving record, but the violation isn’t a serious one and will not result in a fine or imprisonment.
-The financial impact will only be to your insurance premium.
+The financial impact will only be on your insurance premium.

 Accumulation of points could be a problem.
 You’ll get a warning letter after 10 points, and after 14 or more points, a hearing will be scheduled, which could lead to probation or suspension of your driving privileges.
 If you don’t attend the hearing, you’ll get an automatic license suspension.